pippinbarr/the-artist-is-present-2/process/to-do.md

 # Bugs

-- Can get caught against car on arrival at MoMA, probably because it's going over the input disabled line.
+- ~~Can get caught against car on arrival at MoMA, probably because it's going over the input disabled line.
 Do I even need that stupid line?
-Can similarly get wedged in the corner of the bedroom, for the same reasons.
+Can similarly get wedged in the corner of the bedroom, for the same reasons.~~
+- ~~Moma doors broken on enter!~~